Chaim Deutsch: New York City Council

 In 2014 a new Council Subcommittee on non-public Schools was created, and he was appointed its Chair and only member.
 In January 2018 he was appointed Chair of the City Council’s Veterans Committee.
 In February 2018 he was unanimously elected Chair of the City Council's 14-member Jewish Caucus.
 In January 2019, his Holocaust Remembrance Bill passed the City Council, recognizing International Holocaust Remembrance Day in New York City on January 27, and declaring the entire week following as a citywide Holocaust Education Week.

 He views himself as a "conservative Democrat."
 Deutsch's position has a term limit of two consecutive four-year terms.

 In 2019, Deutsch decided to solely use public transportation to travel to his office following the local killing of 10-year old boy Enzo Farachio in which a car which crashed into a bus stop.
 At a vigil with Farachio's family, he said: “I took a big step, I gave up my own personal car, just yesterday.
 And I’m going to be taking mass transit as much as I can.
 At times I’m going to be using a family member’s car, but I’m going to make an example to others, that if you can take mass transit, leave your car at home and take mass transit.
 If we can cut driving by 50 percent or 75 percent or 25 percent then we accomplish something.”

-After Deutsch pleaded guilty to tax fraud charges, City Council Speaker Corey Johnson announced that "Based on our review of the charging document and Mr. Chaim Deutsch’s plea agreement, the Council has concluded that the office of the 48th Council District has been vacated under the operation of law ...
+After Deutsch pleaded guilty to tax fraud charges, City Council Speaker Corey Johnson announced that Deutsch had been expelled, saying, "Based on our review of the charging document and Mr. Chaim Deutsch’s plea agreement, the Council has concluded that the office of the 48th Council District has been vacated under the operation of law ...
 He is no longer a member of the City Council."